-Overviews the issues related to the development of healthy sexuality and sexual disorders.
-Attention is given to a theology of sexuality as it relates to living out Christian values regarding sexuality in contemporary society.
-Consideration is given to sexual disorders and their treatment, and to common sexual issues that arise in the counseling process.
-Offered every year.
+Overviews the issues related to the development of normal and abnormal sexuality.
+Attention is given to a theology of sexuality.
+Consideration is given to sexual deviations and their treatment, and to sexual issues relevant to the counseling process.
+Offered alternate years.
 Two hours.